1. Protecting your personal information

 You have the right to request (without charge) a copy of the information we hold about you and to receive it within one month.
 We want to ensure your personal information is accurate and up-to-date and are happy for anything to be corrected or deleted.
 To correct or modify your record, use our Personal Data form; to completely delete your entire record, please Contact us.

 The entire personal record of those who no longer attend talks or events is permanently removed after twelve months of inactivity.
-Removal of personal data (name and email address) from our Mailing List occurs within 24 hours of the request being received via our unsubscribe form.
+Removal of personal data (email address) from our Mailing List occurs within 24 hours of the request being received via our unsubscribe form.

 Arsha Vidya UK takes security seriously.
 Our members who handle personal information are made aware of our privacy and security procedures and must follow them when handling personal information.